mautic/developer-documentation-new/docs/plugins/config.rst

 Special routing parameters
 """"""""""""""""""""""""""

-Mautic defaults the following route definitions if not declared otherwise by the plugin.
+Mautic defaults the following route definitions if not declared otherwise by the Plugin.

 .. list-table::
     :header-rows: 1